John McGeoch: Legacy

 Stuart Braithwaite of Mogwai qualified McGeoch as "the best post-punk guitarist", saying, "he played like no-one else, totally distinct and with unyielding imagination.
 I hear his influence everywhere to this day", and dubbed him "a total legend".
-James Graham of the Twilight Sad cited him as one "of the guitarists I still continue to revisit when I’m writing.
+James Graham of the Twilight Sad cited him as one "of the guitarists I still continue to revisit when I'm writing.
 The ideas they were coming up with at the time still sound as fresh just now as they did back then".

 In 2008, the BBC aired an hour-long radio documentary on McGeoch's life and work, titled Spellbound: The John McGeoch Story.

-Omnibus Press released a book titled The Light Pours Out of Me: The Authorised Biography of John McGeoch in April 2022.
-It features recent interviews of musicians who admire McGeoch's work: the author of the biography, Rory Sullivan-Burke, met Greenwood, Marr, Frusciante, Siouxsie and many other musicians, relatives and friends.